-One of the most beautiful pieces of the Baroque music: John Williams plays Antonio Vivaldi’s Concierto en D mayor.
+One of the most beautiful pieces of Baroque music: John Williams plays Antonio Vivaldi’s Concerto for Lute in D-Major, RV 93.

-And if you want to listen the concerto played with the original instrument (lute), watch the beautiful video below: Michael Fields plays Vivaldi’s lute concerto en D-Mayor at Sastamala Gregoriana Festival in Finland, July 2008, accompanied by members of New Trinity Baroque.
+And if you want to listen to the concerto played with the original instrument (lute), watch the beautiful video below: Michael Fields plays Vivaldi’s lute concerto en D-Mayor at Sastamala Gregoriana Festival in Finland, July 2008, accompanied by members of New Trinity Baroque.
 His instrument is an archlute by Stephen Gottlieb.

 The central Largo is a reflective meditation by the soloist over sustained violin accompaniment and pizzicato bass, with an exquisitely simple shift from triple to duple meter, while the final Allegro brings a return to the high spirits of the first subject of the opening movement and has a bit of tarantella-like feel with its 6/8 rhythms.
-As with Vivaldi’s other lute works, the concerto in D was not published during Vivaldi’s lifetime.
+As with Vivaldi’s other works for lute, the concerto in D was not published during Vivaldi’s lifetime.
 The autograph manuscript is preserved in the Biblioteca Nazionale, Turin. (allmusic.com)